Longping Ji

-Longping Ji ("The Collection of Magnificent Pacification") is a Chinese history book detailing the history of the Song dynasty under its first 5 emperors (Emperor Taizu, Emperor Taizong, Emperor Zhenzong, Emperor Renzong, and Emperor Yingzong), or the period from 960 to 1067.
+Longping Ji (隆平集; "The Collection of Magnificent Pacification") is a Chinese history book detailing the history of the Song dynasty under its first 5 emperors (Emperor Taizu, Emperor Taizong, Emperor Zhenzong, Emperor Renzong, and Emperor Yingzong), or the period from 960 to 1067.
 The book was published in 1142 and attributed to the famous writer Zeng Gong (1019–1083), but modern historians believe it's more likely an anonymous author simply borrowed Zeng Gong's famous name for marketing purposes.

 Structure

 The book contains 20 chapters and is divided into 26 sections.
 The structure follows that of the Tang Huiyao, which means it was not written as a chronicle but treated political and social topics separately.

 The first 3 chapters focus on records of the 5 reigns.
 The sections are: